Jobcrawler-Ordina/jobcrawler-backend/SMOKETEST.md

 Click on "back to Vacancies".
 Click on "By skill:", select "Java", and click "Search".

-The list of Vacancies should be updated.
+What do I see: The list of Vacancies is now updated with less entries, only those containing "Java".